learn-co-curriculum/balanced-binary-tree/README.md

 ## Practice Building Balanced Trees Manually

 For practice, let's manually build balanced trees from lists.
 We'll include several methods in the starter files which you'll fill out.
 For each method, return the root node.
-Our tests will then check if the tree is balanced or unbalanced.
+Our tests will then check if the tree is balanced or unbalanced, and if it's a valid BST.
 Remember, a tree is balanced if the left and right subtrees have a height difference of 0 or 1.
+Note that there may be more than one way to create a balanced BST from the lists.

 Example: